 P/L: +70 pips on my first position and +0 pips on my second position (break-even), for an average of 35 pips that amounted to +0.25% on my account!

 A 0.25% gain isn’t half bad, I think.
 Hey, at least I gained a few pips from my first position!
-Not only that, I was also able to appreciate the importance of marking and closely watching important comdoll levels.
-The .8400 major level we identified last week helped me place my profit target, while the resistance at the week open (WO) clued me in that I should probably move my stop to break-even.
+Not only that, but I was also able to appreciate the importance of marking and closely watching important comdoll levels.
+The .8400 major level we identified last week helped me place my profit target, while the resistance at the week open (WO) clued me in that I should probably move my stop to break even.

 Will I keep my winning streak this week?
 A lot of my Twitter and Facebook friends have been sharing their setups with me, but don’t be shy if you want to share them here, okay?
 Any suggestion or opinion on my trades will be much appreciated!

 Yipee!
 It looks like I could extend my winning streak to FOUR trades in a row as I pocketed some of my gains from this NZD/USD trade.
 As some of you pointed out in the comments below, I may have entered too early and missed out on a few pips, but I’m pretty happy with catching a part of the bounce.